SharonLutz/powerMRMA/README.md

 ```

 #### Input

-MethodNames denotes the possible methods used. (i.e. MethodNames= c("MR.Classical", "MR.Egger", "MR.IVW", "MR.Median", "MA.Imai", "MA.4Way")) where

-MR.Classical is the classical approach to MR.

-MR.Egger is the Egger Regression approach to MR

-MR.IVW is the Inverse Variant Weighted approach to MR.

-MR. Median is the Median Weighted approach to MR.

-MA.Imai is the Imai et al. approach to mediation analysis.

-MA.4way is the 4 way decompoisition to mediation analysis.

-Please use ?powerMRMA to see the man page which gives full details for all of the input parameters.

-The number of SNPs is set using "nSNP" (default = 4).
-X is generated from a binomial distribution where the minor allele frequency (MAF) for all SNPS is input as a vector, the default is MAF = c(0.2,0.2,0.2,0.2).
+nSNP is the number of SNPs generated from a binomial distribution for n subjects (input n) for a given minor allele frequency (input vector MAF).

+For the SNPs Xi and unmeasured confounder U, the mediator M is generated from a normal distirbution with variance (input varM) and mean
-M is generated such that E\[M\] = \gamma0 + sum \gammaX * Xi + \gammaU
+E\[M\] = \gamma0 + sum \gammaX * Xi + \gammaU * U

+All of these values are inputted by the user (i.e. the intercept gamma0, the genetic effect size as a vector gammaX, and the effect of the unmeasured confouder U as gammU).

-\gamma0 is set using "gamma0" (default = 0), \gammaX is set using "gammaX" and indicates the association of each SNP Xi with the mediator M. \gammaX must be input as a vector with length equal to nSNP, the default is \gammaX = c(0.15,0.15,0.15,0.15).
+The intercept is inputted\gamma0 is set using "gamma0" (default = 0), \gammaX is set using "gammaX" and indicates the association of each SNP Xi with the mediator M. \gammaX must be input as a vector with length equal to nSNP, the default is \gammaX = c(0.15,0.15,0.15,0.15).
 The user can set \gamma_X to 0 for any SNPS that is not an instrumental variable of M. \gammaU is set with "gammaU" (default = 0), and indicates the level of unmeasured confounding to generate.

 The variance of M is set with varM (default = 1).